Bigg Boss (Hindi TV series) season 16

-Bigg Boss 16 also known as Bigg Boss: Game Badlega, Kyunki Bigg Boss Khud Khelega was the sixteenth season of the Indian Hindi-language reality TV series Bigg Boss.
+Bigg Boss 16 also known as Bigg Boss: Iss baar Bigg Boss khud khelenge was the sixteenth season of the Indian Hindi-language reality TV series Bigg Boss.
 It premiered on Colors TV on 1 October 2022.
 Salman Khan hosted the show for the thirteenth time.
-The grand finale aired on 12 February 2023 where *MC Stan* emerged as the winner and Shiv Thakare as the runner-up.
+The grand finale aired on 12 February 2023 where MC Stan emerged as the winner and Shiv Thakare as the runner-up.
 The season went on to become one of the most successful seasons in the show's history.

 Production

 Broadcast

 For the first time ever, a new segment- Bigg Bulletin with Shekhar Suman aired on Sunday Hosted by Shekhar Suman.
 Weekend Ka Vaar, namely- Shukravar and Shanivar Ka Vaar aired on Fridays and Saturdays instead of Saturdays and Sundays respectively as in previous seasons.
 For the first time ever, eviction took place on Saturdays instead of Sundays.

 A five-hour Grand Finale aired on 12 February 2023.